Laetelus/Mobile_APPS_FOODGAME/README.md

 * Register
     * register new account
 * Login
-   * [list associated required story here]
    * user can login
 * Maps
-    * user can see fast food/resturants location
+    * user can see fast food/resturants location around them
-* creation
+* stream review
-    * star reviews of fastfood/resturants.
+    * star reviews of fastfood/resturants around them.
-* creation
+* creation comment
     * comments on fastfood/resturants.
-* Detail
+* Detail game
     * user see some type of animation(dice or spining wheel it's random) that selects the food place.